Gatlinburg Trolley Routes Information

 There are no fares or fees to ride the Gatlinburg Trolleys.

-The Trolley System’s Blue Route serves the free Gatlinburg Park N’Ride lot located next to City Hall on East Parkway, and offers convenient access to shops, lodging, and attractions.
+The Trolley System’s Blue Route serves the free Gatlinburg Park N’Ride lot located next to City Hall on East Parkway and offers convenient access to shops, lodging, and attractions.
 The route begins at the Gatlinburg Mass Transit Center at traffic light #5 approximately every 45 minutes and runs along Parkway to US Highway 321 East Parkway to Rocky Top Sports World up to the Gatlinburg Community Center before returning to the downtown area, where it stops at the Transit Center at the Aquarium.
-The route then continues South on the Parkway, Highway 441, traveling to Traffic Light 8, turning left onto Historic Nature Trail/Airport Road to the Park Vista.
-From the Park Vista the route will travel Cherokee Orchard Road, servicing Baskins Creek, Stephens Drive, Woliss Lane, Newton Lane, and Bishop Lane, accessing the Parkway at Traffic Light 6, then completing its route at the Gatlinburg Mass Transit Center.
+The route then continues south on the Parkway, Highway 441, traveling to Traffic Light 8, turning left onto Historic Nature Trail/Airport Road to the Park Vista.
+From the Park Vista, the route will travel Cherokee Orchard Road, servicing Baskins Creek, Stephens Drive, and Woliss Lane accessing the Parkway at Traffic Light 6, then completing its route at the Gatlinburg Mass Transit Center.

 A number of COVID-19 safety measures continue to remain in place to best protect all Gatlinburg Trolley patrons and drivers.

 Trolleys are operating at full capacity, but masks are required for all patrons on the trolleys in the system, per Federal Transportation Administration mandates.
 Masks will be required on all public transit systems through September 13, 2021, based on guidance issued by the FTA on April 30, 2021.
 No standing passengers will be permitted on any Gatlinburg Trolleys.